 \section{Abstract}

-We develop a machinery of Chen iterated integrals for higher Hochschild complexes which are complexes whose differentials are modeled by an arbitrary simplicial set much in the same way that the ordinary Hochschild differential is modeled by the circle.
-We use these to give algebraic models for general mapping spaces and define and study the surface product operation on the homology of mapping spaces of surfaces of all genera into a manifold, which is an analogue of the loop product in string topology.
-As an application we show that this product is homotopy invariant.
+We develop a machinery of Chen iterated integrals for higher Hochschild complexes.
+These are complexes whose differentials are modeled on an arbitrary simplicial set much in the same way the ordinary Hochschild differential is modeled on the circle.
+We use these to give algebraic models for general mapping spaces and define and study the surface product operation on the homology of mapping spaces of surfaces of all genera into a manifold.
+This is an analogue of the loop product in string topology.
+As an application, we show this product is homotopy invariant.
 We prove Hochschild-Kostant-Rosenberg type theorems and use them to give explicit formulae for the surface product of odd spheres and Lie groups.